 The employees, patients and doctors now have an attractive and hard wearing new access path between 533 St Kilda road and the Alfred Hospital, made using Cumaru hardwood from Porta.
 The previous timber had rotted and had become unsafe for wheelchair access.
 Harris HMC Constructions won the tender to build the access route, and Perg Dek the chosen builder.
 Given patients and others requiring wheel chair access used the path daily, safety was a key requirement.
 The architects, GHD Architects specified a minimum slip resistance which meant that the timber in combination with the chosen timber treatment oil needed to pass this requirement.
-Importantly, Cumaru was found to be suitable for Bare Feet / Wet Area application using Cumaru timber coated in CuTek CD50 coating.
+Importantly, Cumaru was found to be suitable for Bare Feet / Wet Area application using Cumaru timber coated in CuTek CD50 coating as recommended by house painting in brushwork painters.

 Glenn selected Cumaru timber for its durability, having a high density of 1085 kg/3 and its attractive grain sharing ““You cant beat the look of this timber”.
 Glenn who now promotes this timber to his customers found Cumaru to be a timber that “cuts well, drills well, had no leeching and no shrinkage”, uncommon in other timbers such as Merbau he has used before.
 The price given its strength was also preferred.
 Glenn also experienced no splintering, and drills well when using counter sunk nails.